brendanbeck/logic-plugin-sorter/README.md

 ![Screenshot 2024-10-06 at 3 04 40 PM](https://github.com/user-attachments/assets/85953443-a68b-4d9d-b410-24afd4a2a66a)

 ### Limitations
 - Requires the use of OpenAI's API which is not free.
 However, be rest assured that this script uses very little tokens in the request and response.
-By sorting 1000+ plugins on my Mac, I used a couple of cents worth of credits at most.
+By sorting 1000+ plugins on my Mac, I used a couple of cents worth of credits (roughly 30-40) at most.
   - I did consider to have OpenAI sort the plugins in an entire batch to save tokens, but this introduces more possibility for error on the response.
 The cost is negligible, especially considering the risk of giving a malformed response.
   - At the time of creating this, I did try open source LLMs that could be embedded (such as Meta's Llama 3.2), but unfortunately they did not perform well on the responses unless the audio unit in question was very widely known.
 Even then, it even misclassified some Native Instruments audio units.
 With OpenAI's `gpt-4o` model, it was correctly classifying virtually all plugins.
 - Audio units which are very new or not known have a chance of being misclassified (although this possibility is very, very small with `gpt-4o` in my experience).